Git workflow for contributors¶

 Wait for the comments of other developers, apply any fixes you are asked to make, and push the changes to your feature branch on GitHub.

-Once the discussion on your pull request is finished, one of the developers with write permission to the upstream repository will merge your branch into the upstream master branch.
+Once the discussion on your pull request is finished, one of the developers with write permission to the upstream repository will merge your branch into the upstream main branch.
 Once this has happened, you should see your changes showing up there.

 Delete your feature branch¶